How to Spend 3 Days in Koh Mak (Slow-Travel Itinerary)

 Banana cake and Thai tea

-Explore Coconut Tree Groves
+Explore the Coconut Groves

 Koh Mak - Coconut Groves